w3f/polkadot-wiki/docs/learn/learn-staking.md

 a private key the higher its visibility and thus the chance it can be stolen.
 So, if one uses a key for multiple roles on a blockchain network, security can be easily compromised as the likelihood one uses that key often is high.
 Note that the damage linked to stolen private keys is different depending on the type of account derivation.
-In case of soft derivation all derived accounts are compromised.
+In the case of soft derivation, all derived accounts are compromised.
 More information about account derivation can be found [here](../learn/learn-accounts.md/#derivation-paths).

 :::info

-For ledger users staking directly on Ledger Live, currently there is only one option to use one account as both stash and controller.
+For ledger users staking directly on Ledger Live, there is currently only one option to use one account as both stash and controller.

 :::